Myron McClees, '10

 Beginning her studies at William and Mary, Liz brought a passion for politics and elections.
 Howard worked as the Chief Financial Officer for the Tennessee Democratic National Committee before law school, so began law school with a first-hand understanding of campaign finance compliance standards and the work that law firms do to help clients in this area.
 Seeking more opportunities to engage those issues on campus and in her studies, Howard co-founded a new student organization, the Election Law Society, which has since served as the vehicle for many students to become involved in election law issues.
 Through her involvement with the Election Law Society, Howard took classes on campus and in Washington, D.C. where she interacted with election law experts and practitioners.
 "The opportunity to learn from practitioners in DC was truly phenomenal," she says, adding, "In essence, real-time learning using real-life scenarios."

-Liz is now General Counsel for "Rock The Vote" and formerly an associate at Sandler Reiff Young & Lamb, specializing in election law.
-Her practice includes advising federal, state and local political committees and candidates; state and national parties; section 527 organizations; nonprofit organizations and for-profit corporations.
-She counsels clients on complying with state and federal campaign finance and election laws; House and Senate ethics and gift rules; and lobbying and ethics compliance; and represents them before state and regulatory agencies.
-Ms. Howard also advises non-profit organizations on charitable solicitations, corporate governance issues, securing tax-exempt status with the IRS, and the scope of permissible political activities.
+Howard was recently appointed by Governor Terry McAuliffe as Deputy Commissioner for the Virginia Department of Elections.
+Prior to her appointment, she served as General Counsel for "Rock the Vote," a non-profit organization dedicated to engaging young people in politics.
+Howard was previously an associate at Sandler Reiff Young & Lamb, specializing in election law.
+Her plactice included advising federal, state and local political committees and candidates; state and national parties; section 527 organizations; non-profit organizations and for-profit corporations.
+She counseled clients on complying with state and federal campaign finance and election laws; House and Senate ethics and gift rules; and lobbying and ethics compliance; and represented them before state and regulatory agencies.

 Chris DeLacey, '99